BlondeauJulien/Marmibon-recipe/README.md

-To Do:
+To Do

-[X] = done \newline
+[X] = done

-[-] = working on it \newline
+[-] = working on it

-[] = to do \newline
+[] = to do

-Global:
+Global

 [] Make it responsive all screen sizes

-NavBar:

-Footer:
+NavBar

+Footer

-About Page:
+About Page

 [] Write and style content.

-Contact Page:
+Contact Page

 [] Write and style content

-Create Recipe and Edit Pages:
+Create Recipe and Edit Pages

-[X] Max size for title (front and back); \newline
+[X] Max size for title (front and back);

-[X] Max for serving size (front and back) \newline
+[X] Max for serving size (front and back)

-[X] Max for prep hours and minutes (front and back) \newline [] Custom validation for recipeType, price, ingredientArray and StepArray [X] Max size for ingredient name (front and back) \newline [] max length of a word in preparation section \newline
+[X] Max for prep hours and minutes (front and back)

-Home:
+[-] Custom validation for recipeType, price, ingredientArray and StepArray

+[X] Max size for ingredient name (front and back)

+[] max length of a word in preparation section

+Home

 [] Link recipe presented/card to appropriate recipe page

-Recipe page:
+Recipe page

-[] max length of a word in review section \newline
+[] max length of a word in review section

-[X] block recipe Author to rate and comment own recipe \newline [X] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear). \newline [X] Clean the userHasReviewedState
+[X] block recipe Author to rate and comment own recipe

+[X] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear).

+[X] Clean the userHasReviewedState

-[X] dont show the write comment section if user had reviewed before. \newline [X] change the alert for empty input on send comment for a element inside the component \newline [X] prevent user to save a recipe he created \newline
+[X] dont show the write comment section if user had reviewed before.

+[X] change the alert for empty input on send comment for a element inside the component
-Search:

-User:
+[X] prevent user to save a recipe he created

+Search

+User

-Search - User:
+Search - User

 [] Max 10 result + page iteration

 Context All:

-[] check the error response \newline
+[] check the error response

-[] check that loading and other element appear or desapear appropriately if a catch error is used. \newline
+[] check that loading and other element appear or desapear appropriately if a catch error is used.

 ---- Backend ----

-[] check the error sending for all route. \newline
+[] check the error sending for all route.

-[] check the validation for edit and create recipe \newline
+[] check the validation for edit and create recipe

-[] move the mongodb to atlas for production \newline
+[] move the mongodb to atlas for production